digital-asset/daml-finance/docs/source/concepts/contingent-claims.rst

 ************

 Contingent Claims is a library for modeling financial instruments in Daml.
-An instrument is represented by a tree of ``Claim``\ s, which describe future cashflows between two parties as well as the conditions under which these cashflows occur.
+An instrument is represented by a tree of :ref:`Claims <type-contingentclaims-core-internal-claim-claim-35538>`, which describe future cashflows between two parties as well as the conditions under which these cashflows occur.

-``ContingentClaims.Lifecycle`` offers lifecycling capabilities, as well as a valuation semantics to map a claim to a mathematical expression that can be used for no-arbitrage pricing.
+:ref:`ContingentClaims.Lifecycle <module-contingentclaims-lifecycle-lifecycle-72039>`

-The implementation closely follows the model outlined in the papers [Cit1]_ and [Cit2]_.
+offers lifecycling capabilities, as well as a valuation semantics to map a claim to a mathematical expression that can be used for no-arbitrage pricing.

 An example of how to create and lifecycle contracts using Contingent Claims can be found in :doc:`this tutorial <../tutorials/instrument-modeling/contingent-claims-instrument>`.